Reper2/acnh/README.md

 - 350+ backgrounds (that change to a different background every time you refresh the page)
 - evently backgrounds for many events that are held in acnh
 - hourly & evently music just like in the game
+- message box like in acnh (using acnhmsgbox npm library)

 Apps:
 - Album: download the complete album of my acnh screenshots & videos